 How to get around in Jakarta

-You will need internet to use the applications above, and if you don’t have roaming enabled, buy a data SIM card from Telkomsel or XL at the airport.
+You will need internet to use the apps above, and if you don’t have roaming enabled, buy a data SIM card from Telkomsel or XL at the airport.
 The cost is around 100,000 IDR.

 Where to stay in Jakarta